-We want people to consider, question and debate the key issues in science and society, and so each year we offer over £3 million - through our wide-ranging Engaging Science grants programme - to support projects that encourage people of all ages and from all walks of life to be informed, inspired and involved.
+We want people to consider, question and debate the key issues in science and society, and so each year we offer up to £10 million - through our wide-ranging Engaging Science grants programme - to support projects that encourage people of all ages and from all walks of life to be informed, inspired and involved.

 Whether you work in science, the arts, media or education, we want to hear your ideas for projects that build excitement and interest around science and society.
 We support projects in many different areas, including film-making, theatre productions, exhibitions, discussion and policy-influencing events and multimedia.